-The first bit a horse carries in its mouth when beginning training should be as mild and comfortable as possible.
-The first bit may not be the last type of bit will ever carry.
+The first bit a horse carries in its mouth when beginning training should be as mild and as comfortable as possible.
+The first bit may not be the last type of bit your horse will ever carry.
 Different types of bits have different purposes.
 Down the road, you may want your horse to carry something beyond a simple snaffle.
 If you’re headed for the dressage ring, your horse will eventually carry both a snaffle and curb bit at the same time.
-If you show western, your horse may wear any number of western curb bits.
+If you show Western, your horse may wear any number of western curb bits.

 How to Choose the Right Bit

 Logically, a simple snaffle is the best choice.
 Leave any type of curb to more advanced training.
 The first choice will probably be a jointed snaffle bit with smallish rings that would be unlikely to catch on anything if the horse does try to rub its face.
 You'll also want to avoid spoon or full-cheeked snaffles for the same reason.
 An eggbutt snaffle with small rings would be a good choice although you might also choose a loose ring snaffle.

 A curb bit is not a good choice for teaching a horse to carry a bit.
 Because the curb bit acts on the horse’s mouth, chin, and head, it can be overwhelming.
 A well-fitted snaffle bit will only act on the horse’s mouth.
-The shanks are also a hazard if the horse tries to rub the bit, or its head.
+The shanks are also a hazard if the horse tries to rub the bit, or its head, against objects in its environment.
 They could easily get caught and the horse’s first experience could be a painful and frightening one.

 Fit the Bit